Services for Women & Survivors of Violence

 Emergency assessment and referrals for shelter, social services, and medical/psychiatric interventions

-Assistance with facilitating economic empowerment and independence, and referral for skills training
+Assistance with facilitating economic empowerment and independence

 Outreach programmes and workshops that address the cyclical nature of violence, prevention, and services available